psychokadse/dotfiles/README.md

     ```sh
     stow -d ~/.dotfiles .
     ```
-12. Source `~/.config/nvim/lua/psychokadse/packer.lua` in neovim and run `:PackerSync` to install the required packages.
+12. Open neovim and install lazy.nvim and the plugins in the plugin specification using `:so ~/.config/nvim/lua/psychokadse/lazy.lua`

-    This can be done as a shell one-liner:
-    ```sh
-    nvim -c ':so ~/.config/nvim/lua/psychokadse/packer.lua | :PackerSync'
-    ```
 13. Recursively copy (using prompts to avoid accidental overwrites) the global configuration files under `~/.dotfiles/global/etc` and `~/.dotfiles/global/usr` into `/etc` and `/usr` respectively:
     ```sh
     sudo cp -ir ~/.dotfiles/global/etc /etc && sudo cp -ir ~/.dotfiles/global/usr /usr